oree-xx/maven-northwind-challenge/README.md

 # maven-northwind-challenge
 ```
 This is a report showing the key metrics in the business
-Questions asked about the business are as follows
+Questions asked about the business data are as follows
 1.Countries with the largest revenue
 2.Trend of orders received over the eight quarters
 3.Best employee by sales